Add description, images, menus and links to your mega menu

 Add up to five columns

-(Read ALL instructions before you begin installation.)
+(Read ALL instructions before you begin.)

-Prepare Guitar For Installation
+Prepare the Guitar For Installation

 Step 1.
 Seal Wire With Super Glue